hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 So we provide the configuration for two maps.

-The "__safe__" map has backups, so it reasonably insulated from JVM failure.
+The "__eurekast_safe__" map has backups, so it reasonably insulated from JVM failure.

-The "__unsafe__" map has no backups, so is not insulated from JVM failure.
+The "__eurekast_unsafe__" map has no backups, so is not insulated from JVM failure.

 #### The code : `common` => `MyEurekaDiscoveryService.java`